List of earthquakes in 1910

 This is a list of earthquakes in 1910.
-Only magnitude 6.0 or greater earthquakes appear on the list.
-Lower magnitude events are included if they have caused death, injury or damage.
-Events which occurred in remote areas will be excluded from the list as they wouldn't have generated significant media interest.
+Only earthquakes that had a magnitude of 6.0 or greater appear on the list.
+Lower magnitude events were included if they had caused death, injury or damage.
+Events which occurred in remote areas were excluded from the list as they wouldn't have generated significant media interest.
 All dates are listed according to UTC time.
-The southwest Pacific Ocean area near New Hebrides and New Caledonia was particularly active this year.
+The southwest Pacific Ocean area near New Hebrides and New Caledonia was particularly active that year.